openhoangnc/box-browser/Contributing.md

 So, if it's a new issue; please include the following:

  * Steps to reproduce and/or sample code to recreate the problem.
- * I'll also need to know what version of FOSS browser you're using and,
+ * I'll also need to know what version of BOX Browser you're using and,
  * The version of Android in the device in question.
 Sometimes the manufacturer is helpful too.
 Since there can be variants of Android that may affect things (such as x86).

 Finally, please be patient.
 The developer has a lot of things to do.
 But, be assured that the bug report will receive adequate attention, and will consequently be fixed.
-If you are a developer,  you can fork FOSS Browser and fix it yourself.
+If you are a developer,  you can fork BOX Browser and fix it yourself.

 ## Contact.